omerfarukbasar/ATM-Banking-Program/README.md

 as well as all of the IOHandler files

-Please note that this was only my second programming class, so my coding techniques and organization may not be as good as what I am currently capabale as of today.
+Please note that this was only my second programming class, so my coding techniques and organization may not be as good as what I am currently capabale of as of today.